awazgyawali/awazgyawali/README.md

-### Hi there, I am Aawaz Gyawali also known as Avaaj
+## Hi there, I am Aawaz also known as Avaaj

-Here are some ideas to get you started:

 - 🔭 I’m currently working on a bunch of mobile/backend projects
 - 🌱 I’m currently learning Stripe, OpenCV and Saltedge